scottyschup/ruby-curriculum/meta/course-rules.md

 ## Collective responsibility

 When a student breaks the rules, we fine both the student and his/her pair.
-Each member of the pair is helping keep the other on task.
+Each member of the pair should help keep the other on task.
 We fine the pair $10 for a violation by their pair.
 Note that this includes tardiness fines.